 Two FREE events before and after a screening of ‘Human Flow’ by Ai Weiwei: ‘Migrant Frontiers’ and ‘Hostile Detainment’, both with a strong political agenda and dedicated to the hunger strike at Yarlswood detention centre by over 100 detainees just two months ago.
 They are taking place at HOME, 2 Tony Wilson Place, M15 4FN Manchester, on Thurs 21st June 2018.
-More info:
+More info, plus GALLERY of images from the protest event:

 In conversation chaired by artist-filmmaker-activist Kooj Chuhan with guests veteran migrant rights campaigner Tony Openshaw, Mariam Yusuf who is currently seeking asylum, and the ‘These Walls Must Fall’ campaign.
 Live poetry from Sai Murray with musical backing will punctuate the discussion.
 The panel will reflect on the Human Flow film, the injustice of immigration detention, the history of migrant justice and the work of Virtual Migrants who are marking 20 years of art and activism.
 In the light of recent trends mostly against people who need to migrate, what have the last 30 years of campaigning shown us?
 Where do the arts and creative practices position themselves?
 What are the realities of hope?
 The title of the event ‘Migrant Frontiers’ draws on Virtual Migrants’ groundbreaking exhibition Terminal Frontiers first exhibited in 2002.